Must Visit Places in Thailand

 Does the idea of your picture with a tiger cub excite you?
 This zoo gives visitors the opportunity to get clicked with tiger cubs and feeding tiger cubs, kangaroos, and camels among many other animal species.

-This is the greatest tiger zoo in the world.
+This is the greatest tiger zoo in the world and one of the best places to visit in Thailand.
 This zoo stretched over a vast area of 400,000 square kilometres houses 200 tigers and 10,000 crocodiles and is a popular tourist spot.

 Location: Sriracha District, a 30 Minutes drive from Pattaya.